andygoo/Easy-Image-Classification/README.md

-Incomplete

-what is finetuning
-preprocessing
-training
-validation
-implementation

 # Easy Image Classification

 This is to help thesis groups to easily train, evaluate and implement a Image classifier by finetuning on vgg16 or vgg19 models.

 ## Dependencies